 Owning a small business is hard.
-Figuring out how to increase the revenue and profit of your business can either put you on a trajectory of a significant income or require you to make cuts from your personal budget.
+Figuring out how to increase your business's revenue and profit can either put you on a trajectory of a significant income or require you to make cuts from your personal budget.

 A few years ago, we started a salon business.

 We've learned a ton since we launched the business.
 We've had many ups and downs.

 Before I get into what we are going to do, I'll provide a quick summary of how salon businesses usually work.
 Hopefully, this info should give you some context in the changes we are going to make to our business.

 - 1 Typical Pricing Structures of Most Salon Businesses

 - 2 The Type of Salon We Run